Ortask/mutator/README.md

 Quick, scalable and painless mutation analysis for Ruby, Java and many other languages.
 ------

-Mutator is the world's leading mutation analysis engine.
+[Mutator is the world's leading mutation analyzer](https://gist.github.com/louismrose/11849546efd8cf496fc2#comment-1261635).
 It is a cross-language, high performance mutation analyzer with all the features expected of language-specific, mature and robust mutation analysis tools.

 Read more on the [Ortask website](http://ortask.com/mutator/).